njmolla/SES-equity-resilience/README.md

-# Resilience and Equity in Social-Ecological Systems with Power Asymmetries
+# Resilience and Equity in Resource Based Communities

 A stylized dynamical systems model of the interaction between communities, resource-based industries (such as agriculture or forestry), and natural resources in resource-based communities.
-Allows for exploring how different policies (a fine or a fee on industrial resource use) influence the community or industry and the overall resilience of the system.
+Allows for exploring how regulating industrial resource extraction influences the community or industry and the overall resilience of the system.
+The paper based on this analysis can be found here.

 ## Usage
-**Required Libraries:** NumPy, SciPy, MatPlotLib, Glob, CSV, pyDOE
+**Required Libraries:** NumPy, SciPy, MatPlotLib, Glob, CSV, pyDOE, pickle, bz2, mpi4py

 **Running a single simulation:** After defining all of the parameters, run the following to simulate a single trajectory.
 If no policy (no fine or fee parameters) is specified, the default is no policy.
 ```
 from simulate import simulate_SES
 simulation = simulate_SES(r, R_max, a, b1, b2, q, c, d, k, p, h, g, m,
                           W_min, dt, R_0, W_0, U_0, fine_cap, fine, fee_cap, fee)
-R, E, U, S, W, P, L = simulation.run()
+R, E, U, S, W, P, L, convergence = simulation.run()
 ```
 All code for producing figures is in [Figure Code](https://github.com/njmolla/SES-equity-resilience/tree/master/Figure%20Code).